 Race and ethnicity - Overall, white women are slightly more likely to develop breast cancer, but African-American women are more likely to die of this cancer.
 African-American women are more likely to be diagnosed under the age of 45.

-Never given birth, or birth after 30 - Estrogen levels in the breasts of these women are higher than in women who have had children.
+Never given birth, or birth after 30 - Estrogen levels in the breasts of these women are higher than in women who have had children, making their risk for breast cancer slightly higher.
 This is because estrogen increases the rate of cell division, which increases the risk of cancer developing.
 Higher estrogen leads to dense breasts (less fatty tissue in breasts) as well, which can make mammograms less accurate.

 Exposures - (1) Previous Chest radiation - women who had radiation therapy to the chest for other reasons as a child or young adult are at increased risk for breast cancer.
-(2) Women exposed to the drug diethylstilbestrol (DES) in the 1940’s to 1960’s have a shightly higher risk as well as their daughers.
+(2) Women exposed to the drug diethylstilbestrol (DES) in the 1940’s to 1960’s have a slightly higher risk, as do their daughters.
 (3) Use of combined hormone therapy (conjugated estrogens and medroxyprogesterone acetate) is associated with a higher risk compared to estrogen alone.
 (4) Women who have more than one alcoholic drink a day on a regular basis are at higher risk.
 (5) Smoking tobacco increases a woman’s risk for breast cancer.